thomasgredig/tiffTagReader/README.md

 ### Tags

-[TIFF files]([TIFF image files](https://en.wikipedia.org/wiki/TIFF)) have one or more image file directories (IFD), which contain [well-defined tags](https://www.loc.gov/preservation/digital/formats/content/tiff_tags.shtml) and special tags.
+[TIFF image files](https://en.wikipedia.org/wiki/TIFF)) have one or more image file directories (IFD), which contain [well-defined tags](https://www.loc.gov/preservation/digital/formats/content/tiff_tags.shtml) and special tags.
 The well-defined tags include 256 (0x100) and 257 (0x101) for ImageWidth and ImageLength.
 The following example shows you how to read all tags:

 ```{r}
 fname = dir(pattern='tiff$')[1]